mahyaralizadeh/mission-to-mars/README.md

 Using Splinter an automated browsing was used to visit the Mars news site.
 Then, we have extracted the HTML code with Beautiful Soup.
 After that, we have scraped and extracted the titles and preview text of the news articles and we have stored them in a dictionary.

-Finally, we have exported the data to JSON file and we have saved them as mars.csv
+Finally, we have exported the data to JSON file and we have saved them as mars.json

-To see the full code written in this part check mars_data_challenge_part_1.ipynb
+To see the full code written in this part check part_1_mars_news.ipynb

 # 2. Scrape and Analyze Mars Weather Data
 Using Splinter an automated browsing was used to visit the Mars temperature data site.
 Then, we have extracted the HTML code with Beautiful Soup and we have scraped and extracted the Mars temperature table into a Pandas DataFrame and we have cleaned the table data by editing its data types.